icefoxen/nanowasm/README.md

 # Non-goals

  * Run correctly on big-endian platforms, since where byte layout matters to wasm (in memory's) it's little-endian.
+ * Zero use of `unsafe`; if we can make a *significant* performance win with unsafe code, we should.
+Properly-validated WebAssembly code should be safe itself.
+Naturally, not using unsafe would be best.

 # Building programs